Donate Sponsor

 4. Create an outdoor toilet

 Dig up a spare patch of soil to keep for your cat’s personal loo.
 If they’re toileting within their own garden, then this is sure to be a win with your neighbours!
-Remember to dig it over regularly and don’t put the poo on the compost heap or down the loo due to the parasite toxoplasmosis.
+Remember to dig it over regularly.
+Don’t put the poo on the compost heap or down the loo due to the parasite toxoplasmosis.
 When clearing the area use gloves and always keep children away.
 Keep the patch in a discreet, protected place where your cat can feel safe and won’t be jumped on mid poo.
-To keep your cat from pooing elsewhere in the garden try placing small pebbles around plant beds, and see the section about plants cats don’t like below.
+To keep your cat from pooing elsewhere in the garden try placing small pebbles around plant beds.
+See the section about plants cats don’t like below.

-Hopefully the cat latrine will stop them toileting in other garden beds, but again it’s best to wear gloves when gardening, just in case you come across a stray poo.
+Hopefully the cat toilet will stop them toileting in other garden beds.
+But again it’s best to wear gloves when gardening, in case you come across a stray poo.
 Also remember to keep a litter tray in the house so your cat has the choice if they want to toilet inside, for example in bad weather!
 Find out more about cats and toileting.

 5. Provide shade from the sun